mghobakhlou/FPSDN/README.md

         Packet: ext_to_int - property: #1: property satisfied.
       ```
   ### Install On Docker(Any OS)
-  1. install Docker on your machine.
-Follow [this link](https://docs.docker.com/engine/install/).
-We strongly recommend Windows users to use WSL2 to use docker.
+  1. Install Docker on your machine by following [this link](https://docs.docker.com/engine/install/).
+We strongly recommend that Windows users use WSL2 for running Docker.

-  2. Clone this repository if it's not yet on your machine.
-Then, navigate to the root of the FPSDN project (FPSDN folder that contain in Dockerfile).
+  2. Clone this repository if it is not already on your machine.
+Then, navigate to the root of the FPSDN project (the FPSDN folder that contains the Dockerfile).

-  3. Open a shell/terminal.
-If you are a Windows user, we recommend powerShell of Git Bash.
-To load the docker image, run:
+  3.Open a shell or terminal.
+If you are a Windows user, we recommend using PowerShell or Git Bash.
+To load the Docker image, run the following command:
       > Note: this can take more than 15 minutes based on your machine.

       ```sh
         docker build -t fpsdn .
       ```

-      This command creates the docker image "fpsdn:latest".
+      This command creates the Docker image "fpsdn:latest".
-      Now you need to run the image and obtain a shell inside the container with the following command.
+      You now need to run the image and access a shell inside the container using the following command.
-      This command also mounts the app/Expriments directory of docker to ./Expriments directory of your computer where input and output files locate.
+      This command also mounts the app/Expriments directory in the Docker container to the ./Expriments directory on your computer, where input and output files are located.

-      Run the following command if you use a Linux-based OS:
+      Run the following command if you are using a Linux-based OS:

           docker run -v "${pwd}"/Expriments:/app/Expriments -it --entrypoint=/bin/bash fpsdn -i

-      If you are using powerShell on Windows, run this command:
+      If you are using PowerShell on Windows, run the following command:

           docker run -v ${pwd}/Expriments:/app/Expriments -it --entrypoint=/bin/bash fpsdn -i

-      and run this command if you are Git Bash on Windows:
+      And run the following command if you are using Git Bash on Windows:

           docker run -v "${pwd}/Expriments":/app/Expriments -it --entrypoint= bash fpsdn -i